-- Check for hazards at his eye level. - Keep all poisonous substances, plants, medicines, cleaning solutions, beauty products, paints and solvents out of your baby's sight and reach. - Use a safety gate to block stairways. - Do not use an infant walker; Falls are common and serious injuries can occur. - Never let your baby chew or suck on rubber balloons or gloves.
-Do not leave plastic bags within his reach. - Smoke and carbon monoxide detectors in the home should be in working order.
-Change batteries every 6 months. - Remove hanging cords from window drapes and blinds.
+- Check for hazards at his eye level. - Keep all poisonous substances, plants, medicines, cleaning solutions, beauty products, paints and solvents out of your baby's sight and reach. - Use a safety gate to block stairways. - Do not use an infant walker.
+Falls are common and serious injuries can occur. - Never let your baby chew or suck on rubber balloons or gloves.
+Do not leave plastic bags within his reach. - Smoke and carbon monoxide detectors in the home should be in working order. - Remove hanging cords from window drapes and blinds.
 Babies can become entangled and strangle themselves. - Do not leave your baby unattended on a bed, table, couch, or in the bath.
-Never leave your baby alone with a young child or pets. - Lower crib mattress so he won't climb or fall out, and always keep crib rails in the highest position. - Keep buttons, coins, magnets, batteries and other small objects out of reach.
+Never leave your baby alone with a young child or pets. - Keep buttons, coins, magnets, batteries and other small objects out of reach. - Use safety locks on cabinets and drawers. - Cover electrical outlets with protective covers. - Avoid peak sun times (10 a.m. to 3 p.m.)
+Apply sunscreen with SPF 15 or greater 30 minutes prior to being in the sun and reapply every two hours or according to manufacturer instructions.
+If your baby rubs sunscreen into his eyes, wipe eyes and hands with a clean damp cloth.